 Now that doesn't mean he's better than the two players mentioned.
 He's not even a top five center of all time - at least for now.
 But with a championship ring to go alongside his MVP awards from the previous two seasons, Jokić already has a resume that could catapult him into the Hall of Fame right now if he chose to retire today.
 That's because his play style has barely been seen by any other great big men that came before him.
 His skill sets might look like other centers, whether it's the footwork of Hakeem Olajuwon, or the ability to back opponents down like Shaquille O'Neal, but that doesn't mean he has the exact same playstyle.
 What makes Jokić special is his IQ For many centers, they were simply too imposing for opponents, which is why they were able to make a significant impact.
 For example, many players who played against Kareem Abdul-Jabbar probably knew he would shoot a skyhook over them, yet they still couldn't stop it.
 For Jokić, on the other hand, he has a unique intelligence that's never been seen before by a center.
 He reads the defense extremely well for a big man, and always knows how to react.
 There could be one possession where Jokić converts an easy jump hook, and then on the next possession, he'll make a difficult skip pass to an open teammate look easy.
 Thanks to his spectacular vision, Jokić is already regarded as the best passing big man in NBA history.
 His play style has made passing contagious for Denver.
 This season, he surpassed Wilt Chamberlain to become the all time leader in triple doubles by a center.
 His playmaking was on full display during the Finals, where Jokić averaged 30 points, 14 rebounds, and seven assists.
 In game three, he became the first player ever to record at least 30 points, 20 rebounds, and 10 assists in a Finals game.
 More importantly, he's changed the Nuggets' franchise since arriving in 2015 from Serbia.
 Going back to his rookie year, only six teams have won more games than the Nuggets.
 Each year, Denver has continued to build around him with successful draft picks like Jamal Murray, and key acquisitions such as Aaron Gordon.
 This year's team might've been Denver's most compete roster in years, but Jokić deserves credit for that because he brings out the best in others.
 As the first piece of Denver's championship puzzle, Jokić will undoubtably be a legend in Colorado.
 Hall of Famers such as O'Neal haven't been shy to complement the man who goes by Joker.
 "He's the true definition of letting the game come to you ... not only does he makes himself good, but he makes everybody else good."
 However, his legacy goes further than the Rocky Mountains.
 Jokić is already an international icon.
 Don't be surprised if kids playing center, are trying to be like Jokić.
 Last Monday officially marked the end of an illustrious career for Carmelo Anthony.
 The future hall of famer announced his retirement via social media after sitting out this season as a free agent.
 Although it would've been nice to see him compete for one last title, Anthony seemed content with his decision.
 While I've had the privilege of watching a few great athletes, Anthony stands alone, and here's why.

 All of the playoff seasons the Knicks enjoyed from 2010-2013, can be attributed to the arrival of Carmelo Anthony.
 It's true Amare Stoudemire was propelling the Knicks in the right direction prior to Anthony, but injuries would ultimately keep him from reaching his full potential.
 However, Anthony made an immediate impact, leading the Knicks to the playoffs in his first three years.
 The 2013 season saw the Knicks have their best season in almost 20 years, and their first playoff series win in 13 years.
 Having been dreadful before, those were some of the best seasons Knick fans could remember for awhile.
 Even in the dark years, Anthony still proceeded to give fans something to cheer for despite being maligned by management.
 But if there's one thing anyone could agree with when debating Carmelo Anthony's legacy, it's that he was one of the few athletes who embraced playing for a tough sports market like New York.
 Many athletes might want to play for a New York City-based team, but they're not prepared for the pressure that comes with being in the Big Apple.
 Anthony knew what he was getting into, and he welcomed the challenge.
 During his time with the Knicks, Anthony explained "When you go to places like New York, you feel the excitement, the energy is different, the fans are different, and the game is different playing in New York."
 A few years after his Knick career, Anthony reiterated his desire to play, saying "I wanted to take that challenge on.
 Whether I failed at it or not, I wanted to be able to say that I did it.
 I took it upon myself to say 'Get me there.'
 Not everyone has that same mentality."
 That earned him the respect of many New Yorkers including myself.
 On the court, it was hard not to appreciate Anthony's game.
 He might've not been the all around player his buddy LeBron James is, but when it came to scoring, Anthony was pure.
 He was also a strong rebounder, particularly on the offensive end, but his scoring will always be talked about, as it should be.
 In a league where three point shooting has rapidly increased, Anthony was definitely no stranger to using the three point line, but he used the whole floor offensively.
 With the strength to score inside, along with a deadly jump shot, Anthony's game was was as sweet as soft serve ice cream.
 In short, good things were bound to happen whenever he had the ball.
 Even after getting traded, Anthony was such a likable player who was easy to follow.
 He grew as a person over the years, and it was evident through his efforts in becoming a leader of his community during the social unrest in America.
 Anthony's work earned him the 2020-2021 Kareem Abdul-Jabbar Social Justice Champion Award.
 It will be weird watching the NBA with Anthony officially retired.
 Although he never won a championship, he conducted himself like a champion, and had many championship-worthy nights.
-There will never be a day where I wasn't happy to have him as my favorite athlete.
-The Knicks gave their fans an unforgettable season, winning their first playoff series in 10 years, before ultimately falling to the Heat in the semifinals.
-They were a tough, resilient team that fit the city and its fanbase like a glove.
-Unlike most years, where they become more irrelevant as the season goes on, New York got better as the games went on, going further than they have in a decade.
+There will never be a day where I wasn't happy to have him as my favorite athlete. |

 Date Published